 - The Vampire can only recruit village members as a Familiar.
 If the Vampire tries to recruit a member of another faction, the Vampire kills them instead (protective abilities should still be taken into account).

 - The Vampire cannot recruit anybody that is protected by a Protector/Huntsman/Shaman.
-In other words, it should have been possible for the Vampire to kill their target for a recruit to be succesful.
+In other words, it should have been possible for the Vampire to kill their target for a recruit to be successful.

 - The night the Vampire recruits a Familiar, the Familiar cannot be killed by any ability.
-However, if multiple Vampires try to recruit the same person one night, that person dies (the Vampires automatically use their kill ability instead, so no recruit (attempt) is registered).
+However, if multiple Vampires/Vampire Masters try to recruit the same person one night, that person dies (the Vampires automatically use their kill ability instead, so no recruit (attempt) is registered).

 - The Vampire can recruit a single Familiar once per game, of type Stalker.